maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module13.md

 </figure>

 ### Programming the SAMD
-To program the SAMD, I intended to use my own programmer but I think it did not held up together over time as copper turned green and I wasn't able to program my new board.
+To program the SAMD, I intended to use my own programmer but I think it did not hold up together over time as copper turned green and I wasn't able to program my new board.
 So I had to rely on a commercial CMSIS-DAP programmer.
-It worked perfectly, I only needed to connect SWDIO, SWCLK and GND to my board.
+It worked perfectly, I only needed to connect SWDIO, SWCLK, and GND to my board.

 <figure> <center>
   <img src="./../../img/mod13/program.jpg" alt="logo text" width="80%" />